FXDYJ/Sunrise/README.md

 ## Server-Side Backtrack

-**Effect**: Silent aim doesn't aim, spinbots fire in random directions, fake rotation prevents aiming.
+> Silent aim doesn't aim, spinbots fire in random directions, fake rotation prevents aiming.
-Cheaters are forced to use aim lock, which is much easier to notice.
+> Cheaters are forced to use aim lock, which is much easier to notice.

 The default latency compensation system (Backtrack) in SCP:SL allows shooters to send their own and the target's position and rotation at the moment of firing.